chef/chef-web-docs/content/fips.md

 **Unsupported:**

-FIPS mode is not supported for Chef Infra Server add-ons.
+FIPS mode isn't supported for Chef Infra Server add-ons.
 This includes Chef Manage.

 ## How to Enable FIPS Mode in the Operating System